internet-equity/netrics-data/README.md

 This repository is organized as follows:
 - **[documentation](https://github.com/internet-equity/netrics-data/blob/main/documentation)**: Find documentation about the data, the deployment of Netrics devices, and the pipeline that moves data from devices to a central data store.
 - **[example-notebooks](https://github.com/internet-equity/netrics-data/blob/main/example-notebooks)**: Find Jupyter notebooks with example code for working with the Netrics data and notebooks containing the analysis underlying some of the data stories on the portal.
-- **[data](https://github.com/internet-equity/netrics-data/blob/main/data)**: Find datasets used in some of the data stories featured on the portal.
-- **[src](https://github.com/internet-equity/netrics-data/blob/main/src)**: Find scripts used to pull data from InfluxDB.

 ## Download the Data